xwmx/nb/README.md

 ```

 `notes` is a full-featured command line note-taking, document management,
-versioning, and syncing tool in a single portable script. `notes`
+versioning, conversion, encryption, and syncing tool in a single portable
-creates notes in text-based formats like
+script. `notes` creates notes in text-based formats like
 [Markdown](https://daringfireball.net/projects/markdown/) and
 [Emacs Org mode](https://orgmode.org/), and can also organize and
 work with files in any format.